What is your most memorable wedding?

 What is your favourite moment at a wedding?

-There are a few - when the bride walks in and the bridegroom sees her in her dress for the first time, the first dance and in hindu weddings when they walk around the fire.
+There are a few - when the bride walks in and the bridegroom sees her in her dress for the first time, the first dance and in a Celebrant Wedding when sindoor is put in the bride's parting and the mangalsutra placed around the bride's neck.